 WFM: Tell us about your design firm, your journey as an architect, and a few of your recently completed innovative and iconic projects?

-Yatin Patel : With a vision to establish a multi-faceted design consultancy firm and to extend its services pan India, I co-founded DSP Design Associates with Mehul Shah and Bimal Desai, two prominent visionaries in the architectural industry.
+Yatin Patel: With a vision to establish a multi-faceted design consultancy firm and to extend its services pan-India, I co-founded DSP Design Associates with Mehul Shah and Bimal Desai, two prominent visionaries in the architectural industry.

-DSP Design is currently a finalist at the World Architecture Festival Awards, 2017 scheduled for November, 2017 for a recently designed concept for an IT Park at Bengaluru.
+DSP Design is currently a finalist at the World Architecture Festival Awards, 2017, scheduled for November 2017, for a recently designed concept for an IT Park at Bengaluru.

 WFM: How would you describe your design approach?

-Yatin: At DSP Design we have never believed in a “one size fits all” solution.
+Yatin: At DSP Design, we have never believed in a “one size fits all” solution.
 Instead, we believe that by understanding our clients and their particular needs, we create inspiring spaces that are bespoke to each client.
-What sets us apart is the fact that we work with our clients to understand their vision and requirements and help them develop their design brief to optimize real estate value and increase the utility of the space without compromising on design.
+What sets us apart is the fact that we work with our clients to understand their vision and requirements and help them develop their design brief to optimise real estate value and increase the utility of the space without compromising on design.

 WFM: According to you, what is a green design & what is a sustainable building?